 Daughter of Jesse Colchamiro Elison, she wrote a short story about her Nona (Speranza Matza Colchamiro) for a college senior elective, "Creative Writing", The course was taught by the renowned author Philip Roth.
 This PDF copy of the story is with hand-written notes in the margins by Mr. Roth.

 Rae Dalven was a Romaniote author.
-She is best known for her translations and for her books and plays about the Jews of Ioannina.
+Best known for her translations and for her books and plays about the Jews of Ioannina.
 Rae Dalven was Professor and Chair of English Literature at Lady Cliff College.
 She was a professor of Modern Greek literature at NYU, where a prize is offered in her name.

 Books*: The Jews of Ioannina

-*Book available at Kehila Kedosha Janina Bookstore, link to order.
+*Book available at Kehila Bookstore, link to order.

 Daughter of Oscar Colchamiro, who throughout her career as a social worker and therapist is accustom to helping people.
 This article as shown in the 2001 PDF copy of the story that appeared in the local newspaper in her town.
 It starts with a phone call from her husband Walter who was told the story from an employee of his muffler shop.
 It became a life-saving mission to fly an Ecuadorian teenager to U.S. to get life saving medical help.